 Restrictive border policies undermine the rights and dignity of migrant children and families seeking asylum in the United States.
 UNICEF USA strongly supports ending Title 42 and is encouraging the U.S. Government to resume asylum processing for children and families in need of protection.
-Legislation introduced in Congress is threatening to prolong Title 42's implementation.
-Here's why it matters.
+As long as Title 42 remains in place, asylum-seeking children and families risk returning to situations of violence, trafficking, abuse or exploitation.

 Understanding Title 42 — and why UNICEF and others are supporting its termination